 The fact that you are reading this already shows that you have incredibly good judgement because you are the owner of an ULI stand up paddle board.
 From here on the biggest problem you are going to have is not grinning like a fool every time you use or think of using this board.

-ULI Corp have been designing, manufacturing, and refining the ULI inflatable concept for 13 years – You are now in possession of the very latest – high performance board that ULI manufacture – Please read this Manual for instructions on how to get the best from it.
+ULI Boards has been designing, manufacturing, and refining the ULI inflatable boards since 2001.
+You are now in possession of the very latest, high performance board in the world.
+Please read this Manual for instructions on how to get the best from it.

-ULI Manufactures and sell a complete range of Inflatable, functional, lightweight and packable surfboards which are constructed from the same sturdy materials that are used in military/commercial inflatable boats, making them durable and UV resistant.
-We have even ‘Steamroller’ tested them so that you can be assured of their usability and durability.
+ULI makes and sells a complete range of inflatable, functional, lightweight and packable surfboards which are constructed from the same sturdy materials that are used in military/commercial inflatable boats, making them durable and UV resistant.

-ULI boards are soft and the fins are flexible, but inflate to 18psi and the entire structure becomes more than rigid enough to hold well in a wave and yet still paddle easily on your favorite flat water.
+ULI boards are soft and the fins are flexible and inflate to 20 PSI.
+The entire structure becomes rigid enough to surf great in a wave and yet still paddle easily on your favorite flat water.

-The complete line of ULI surfing and water sports gear was designed for travel, safety, portability and usability without compromise.
+The complete line of ULI surfing and water sports gear was designed for great performance, ease of travel, safety, portability and usability without compromise.

-The fabric of the board is exactly like the material that IRB’s (Inflatable rescue boats) are constructed from- it’s tough.
+The fabric of an ULI board is exactly like the material that IRB’s (Inflatable rescue boats) are constructed from – it’s tough.
 In fact when pumped to the recommended pressure you should be hard pressed to tell that it’s an inflatable.

 The pump supplied with the ULI is a one stage pump.
 The pump hose has a bayonet fitting on one end which has a rubber seal that fits the board with a simple twist to fit action.
 The valve on the board has a push – push system.
 Push to open releasing the air, push to close to inflate – simple and foolproof.
-From taking the board out of it’s carry bag to full inflation pressure of 18psi should take about 7 minutes.
+From the unrolling your board to full inflation pressure of 20 PSI takes about 7 minutes.

-The deck of the board is covered with a full length blue and white EVA deck grip.
-No need for wax. .
+The deck of the board is covered with a full EVA deck pad.
+No need for wax.
 There are also two heavy, fabric stowing eyes with cord loops that allow for the paddle to be attached down the centre of the board, making for easy carrying.

-Remove the ULI from its storage bag and unclip the restraining strap.
-Unroll the board (The fins should be on the inside and the deck grip should be on the outside).
+Unroll the board – the fins should be on the inside and the deck grip should be on the outside.
 Turn the board over onto it’s hull (fin side down) and locate the inflation valve at the front of the board on the deck.

 Remove valve cover to locate inflation port.
 Attach the pump hose to the boards’ valve.
 The valve on the board has a push – push system.
 Push to open releasing the air, push to close to inflate – simple and foolproof, the end of the hose that fits the board is the end with the rubber seal – the hose is a bayonet fit.